JPSieg/MeltR/Manual.md

 $$ dS = \frac{dH}{Tm} \qquad (37) $$

-Error in the dS and dG is calculated by propagating error in the fit terms dH and T	extsubscript{m}.
+Error in the dS and dG is calculated by propagating error in the fit terms dH and T\textsubscript{m}.

 $$ SE_{dS} = |dS|\sqrt{ {(\frac{SE_{dH}}{dH})}^2 + {(\frac{SE_{Tm}}{Tm})}^2 - 2\frac{Covar_{dH, Tm}}{dH*Tm}} \qquad (38) $$

 $$ SE_{dG} = \sqrt{ {SE_{dH}}^2 + {(310.15*\frac{SE_{dH}}{dH})}^2 + {(310.15*\frac{SE_{Tm}}{Tm})}^2 - 2*310.15\frac{Covar_{dH, Tm}}{dH*Tm}} \qquad (39) $$

-### 3.2.4 Method 2 fitting the T	extsubscript{m} as a function of C	extsubscript{t}
+### 3.2.4 Method 2 fitting the T\textsubscript{m} as a function of C\textsubscript{t}

-Method 2 fits the relationship between 1/T	extsubscript{m} and the total strand concentration C	extsubscript{t}.
-To avoid inaccuracies in T	extsubscript{m} determination from first derivative plots or covariation with the dH terms in method 1, T	extsubscript{m}s were determined for Method 2 using a semi-quantitative method.
+Method 2 fits the relationship between 1/T\textsubscript{m} and the total strand concentration C\textsubscript{t}.
+To avoid inaccuracies in T\textsubscript{m} determination from first derivative plots or covariation with the dH terms in method 1, T\textsubscript{m}s were determined for Method 2 using a semi-quantitative method.
 Slopes and intercepts from method 1 were used to calculate f(T) at each experimental temperature using the absorbance.

 $$ f(T) = \frac{A -(m_{SS}T + b_{SS})}{(m_{DS}T + b_{DS}) + (m_{SS}T + b_{SS})}\qquad (40)$$

 F(T) is approimatelty linear in the range of 0.4 to 0.6.
-Thus, F(T in {0.4 to 0.6}) was fit with y = mT + b, and solved using y = 0.5 to accurately determine the melting temperature for each C	extsubscript{t}.
-To determine thermodynamic parameters, the relationship between 1/T	extsubscript{m} and the total strand concentration was then fit to Equations 41, and 42, for heteroduplexes and homoduplexes respectively.
-The T	extsubscript{m} of monomolecular, self-structured RNA is independent of C	extsubscript{t} so Method 2 cannot be used.
+Thus, F(T in {0.4 to 0.6}) was fit with y = mT + b, and solved using y = 0.5 to accurately determine the melting temperature for each C\textsubscript{t}.
+To determine thermodynamic parameters, the relationship between 1/T\textsubscript{m} and the total strand concentration was then fit to Equations 41, and 42, for heteroduplexes and homoduplexes respectively.
+The T\textsubscript{m} of monomolecular, self-structured RNA is independent of C\textsubscript{t} so Method 2 cannot be used.

 $$ \frac{1}{T_{m}} =  \frac{R}{dH}*lnC_{t} + \frac{dS}{dH} - R*ln(4) \qquad (41)$$